iWriteGigs

 Question #9

-D The number of deaths due to that disease during a given year
+D The prevalence for that disease during the past year

 E The case fatality rate (CFR) from that disease in the 0 to 4 age group